-Planning to start a new blog post!
-What is the first thing that you do?
-Most of you will say “Keyword research”.
+Planning to start a new blog post?
+What is the first thing you do?
+Most will say “Keyword research“.
 You are right!
-If you want to add extra punch to your content.
-You should include the search intent optimization.
+But, to add extra punch to your content.
+You should include search intent optimization.

-If you don’t know what is?
-We will help you understand it along with different types of intents and how to optimise your content for it.
+In this article, We will help you understand search intent and different types of intents.
+We also guide you on how to optimise your content for it.

 Search intent is the reason behind the searcher’s query.
 It answers the “why” of the search query of the user.
 Other words that we use for it are keyword intent, user intent, audience intent or searcher intent.

 When you make a search query in the search engine.
 Google.
 You are most likely be doing one of these actions (searchers “why”):